Elder Conservatorium of Music

-The Elder Conservatorium of Music, also known as "The Con", is Australia's senior academy of music and is located in the centre of Adelaide, the capital of South Australia.
-It is named in honour of its benefactor, Sir Thomas Elder.
+The Elder Conservatorium of Music, also known as "The Con", is located in the centre of Adelaide, the capital of South Australia, and is named in honour of its benefactor, Sir Thomas Elder (1818–1897).
 Dating in its earliest form from 1883, it has a history in professional training for musical performance, musical composition, research in all fields of music, and music education.
 The Elder Conservatorium of Music and its forerunners have been parts of the University of Adelaide since the early 1880s.
+The current Director is Professor Anna Goldsworthy.